n-of-one/attack_vector_2/frontend/doc/coding-recipies.md

 Next you want to implement the layer on the backend, so that clicking the layer icon will add it to the site, and an event will be returned by to the frontend to render it.

-4. Add code for the new type to the `NodeDetailsPanel` and go from there
+4. Add code for the new type to the `NodeDetailsPanel`

-When you have a design for the attributes of the new layer, implement them at the
+5. Implement the LayerXYZ that you are adding.
+Ignore the backend for now, focus on the attributes that this layer needs.
+6. Then, implement it at the backend